How Packed Is It, Really?: Introduction

 Some of the previous work \cite{gks-alhctd-13} was also concerned with computing hotspots, which are small regions in the plane where many segments pass through.
 Computing regions of high congestion naturally leads to finding hotspots.
 However, one usually fixes the resolution of the desired hotspots (i.e. the radius of the balls being intersected) before searching them.

-More recently, Gudmundsson \etal \cite{gsw-appc-20} gave a $(6+\eps)$-approximation in $\tldO(n^{4/3}/\eps^4)$ time.
+More recently, Gudmundsson \etal \cite{gsw-appc-20} gave a $(6+\eps)$-approximation to the congestion/packedness of a polygonal curve in $\tldO(n^{4/3}/\eps^4)$ time.
 As part of their algorithm, they showed that one can quickly find a set of $O(n)$ squares whose congestions yield a constant approximation to the congestion of the curve.
 They also noted that the problem of finding the congestion of these squares with respect to the segments seems quite similar to the Hopcroft problem, as discussed below.

-\paragraph*{The Hopcroft problem.}
+\myparagraph{The Hopcroft problem.}

 Given a set $\PS$ of $n$ points in the plane, and a set $\LSet$ of $n$ lines in the plane, the question is whether there is a point of $\PS$ that is incident to one of the lines of $\LSet$.
+There is an $\Omega(n^{4/3})$ lower bound for Hopcroft's problem due to Erickson \cite{e-rcsgp}.
+As usual, this lower bound holds only in a restricted model of computation (algebraic decision tree model), but it is believed to hold in broader models of computation.
+The belief that this lower bound is correct (up to maybe some polylog noise) in any reasonable model of computation is quite important as it provides matching lower bound to the main results known in range searching.

+In our language, the Hopcroft problem can be stated as having a set of $n$ segments, and a set of $n$ (disjoint) squares, and asking for the maximum congestion of the squares in relation to the segments.

-\paragraph*{The challenge.} There is an $\Omega(n^{4/3})$ lower bound for Hopcroft's problem due to Erickson \cite{e-rcsgp}.
-If we replace a point by a short segment, then deciding the packedness for sufficiently small squares centered at these points is equivalent to solving the Hopcroft problem.
+\myparagraph{The challenge.} If we replace a point by a short segment, then deciding the packedness for sufficiently small squares centered at these points is equivalent to solving the Hopcroft problem.
+Naturally, this reduction of hardness only works if the approximation is quite small (say $<2$-approx).
 For this reason, Gudmunsson \etal \cite{gsw-appc-20} deemed it unlikely that their approach, ``or a similar approach, can lead to a considerably faster algorithm'' for computing congestion.
+Despite this lower bound working only if the approximation constant is small, it is quite interesting to figure out if one can break this ``lower bound'' (by providing a worse approximation).

 \paragraph*{Our result.}